kmandar015/CookBookAi/README.md

+Sure!
+Here is the updated README file with a section for UI screenshots:

+---

 # CookBookAi

 CookBookAi is a smart kitchen companion app that helps you generate recipes based on the ingredients you have.
 Utilizing the Gemini API and built with Flutter, CookBookAi offers smart suggestions and a vast library of recipes to enhance your cooking experience.